piclas-framework/piclas/doc/userguide/030_features_models.md

 or

-    PIC-Deposition-Type = shape_function_simple
+    PIC-Deposition-Type = shape_function_cc

-where `shape_function_simple` is faster for small numbers of elements per processor (high parallelization).
+where `shape_function_cc` is a more charge-conserving method that adjusts the deposited charge by comparing its integral value to the total charge given by the particles.

 The shape function sphere might be truncated at walls or open boundaries, which can be prevented by using a local deposition method near boundaries.
 The deposition of particles in elements where the shape